ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 During the Remote Attestation process, the Verifier's identity will be established with a Relying Party via a Verifier signature across recent Attestation Results.
 This Verifier identity could only have come from a key pair maintained by a trusted developer or operator of the Verifier.

 Additionally, each set of Attestation Results must be provably and non-reputably bound to the identity of the original Attesting Environment which was evaluated by the Verifier.
 This will be accomplished via two items.
 First the Verifier signed Attestation Results MUST include sufficient Identity Evidence to ensure that this Attesting Environment signature refers to the same Attesting Environment appraised by the Verifier.
-Second, where the passport model is used as a subsystem, a Attesting Environment signature which spans the Verifier signature which itself spans the Attester Identity and Attestation Results MUST also be included.
+Second, where the passport model is used as a subsystem, an Attesting Environment signature which spans the Verifier signature MUST also be included.
-This restricts the viability of spoofing attacks.
+As the Verifier signature already spans the Attester Identity as well as the Attestation Results, this restricts the viability of spoofing attacks.

 In a subset of use cases, these two pieces of Identity Evidence may be sufficient for a Relying Party to successfully meet the criteria for its Appraisal Policy for Attestation Results.
-If the use case is a connection request, a Relying Party may simply then establish a transport session with an Attester after successfully appraising verified by a Verifier.
+If the use case is a connection request, a Relying Party may simply then establish a transport session with an Attester after a successful appraisal.
 However an Appraisal Policy for Attestation Results will often be more nuanced, and the Relying Party may need additional information.
 Some Identity Evidence related policy questions which the Relying Party may consider include:

-* Does the Relying Party only trust this Verifier to make Trustworthiness Claims on behalf a specific type of hardware rooted Attesting Environment?
+* Does the Relying Party only trust this Verifier to make Trustworthiness Claims on behalf a specific type of Attesting Environment?
 Might a mix of Verifiers be necessary to cover all mandatory Trustworthiness Claims?
 * Does the Relying Party only accept connections from a verified-authentic software build from a specific software developer?
 * Does the Relying Party only accept connections from specific preconfigured list of Attesters?